Vunixz/Vunixz/README.md

 ### Hi, how are you? i'm @Vunixz

 - 👨‍💻 I'm currently learning JavaScript and TypeScript
-- 📩 Mail me at:: vinicius.menezes2007@gmail.com
+- 📩 Mail me at: vinicius.menezes2007@gmail.com
 - ⚙  Future software engineer